 In the scope of contraceptives, Ekman-Orderberg says, “a very good alternative to birth control pills is an intrauterine device,” which, as mentioned before, is not affected by antibiotics.
 You may also choose to use condoms, a diaphragm, or another non-hormonal form of birth control, but this is a conversation to have with your gynecologist, especially if you’re currently taking a prescribed method.

 Brauer says, “If you are prescribed any medication while on a hormonal contraceptive, you should consult with your doctor about potential interactions.
 If the medication is known to decrease efficacy of your current method of contraception, you should be encouraged to use an additional form of contraception such as condoms.”

 Levy states, “In the past, a connection between the two was under question and researched, but the most recent studies have not proven any link between the two.
 The connection in question was surrounding potential antibiotic interference with the estrogen metabolism in birth pills and the NuvaRing—IUDs work by a completely different method to prevent pregnancy, so there’s never been a reported connection there at all.
-There’s an inherent failure rate in any contraceptive method (for birth control pills it’s 1% to 2%) in addition to the higher failure rates for people who don’t use it perfectly.
+There’s an inherent failure rate in any contraceptive method [ed note: for birth control pills, when taken properly, it’s less than 1%] in addition to the higher failure rates for people who don’t use it perfectly.
 This could be where people who have experienced failure with their birth control method have questioned a connection to antibiotics taken at the same time, but based on the most recent research, there is no connection between the two.”